laura-cramm/CIND-820-Big-Data-Analytics-Project/README.md

 # CIND-820-Big-Data-Analytics-Project

-The objective of this big data analytics project is to identify the key variables that predict long-term outcomes in people infected with COVID-19 using Behavioural Risk Factor Surveillance System (BRFSS) data.
-BRFSS data is collected annually by the U.S. Centers of Disease Control and Prevention; residents of the 50 states, the District of Columbia, Guam, Puerto Rico, and the Virigin Islands participate in telephone surveys.
+The objective of this big data analytics project is to identify the key variables that predict long-term outcomes of adult U.S. residents who developed COVID-19 before February 2023.
+Behavioural Risk Factor Surveillance System (BRFSS) data is collected annually by the U.S. Centers of Disease Control and Prevention; residents of the 50 states, the District of Columbia, Guam, Puerto Rico, and the Virigin Islands participate in telephone surveys.
+BRFSS survey data which was collected between January 2022 and February 2023 will be used to investigate the following three research questions:

-The research questions of this project are as follows:

     1. What factors predict symptoms lasting three months or longer following a COVID-19 infection?
     2. Among people who tested positive for COVID-19, what key variables predict frequent mental distress?